 The Mariner's Way Plan provided the impetus for a long-term revitalization effort for what is now known as

-Old Saybrook received a Brownfields Area-Wide Revitalization Grant from the CT Department of Economic and Community Development (DECD) to conduct a study and develop an economic development revitalization plan for Mariner's Way.
-The Mariner's Way Discovery + Action Plan project began in September 2016 and concluded in December 2017.
+Old Saybrook received a Brownfields Area-Wide Revitalization (BAR) Grant from the CT Department of Economic and Community Development (DECD) to conduct a study and develop an economic development revitalization plan for Mariner's Way.
+The Mariner's Way Discovery + Action Plan (MW-DAP) project began in September 2016 and concluded in December 2017.
 While the study concluded, MW-DAP is just the beginning.

-Old Saybrook received a Brownfields Assessment Grant from the CT Department of Economic and Community Development (DECD) to conduct a study of the existance and extent of environmental contamination on nine former industrial properties located along Mariner's Way.
-Old Saybrook hired the environmental engineering firm Tighe & Bond to conduct the study including: Phase I, Phase II and Phase III assessments on the property; a Hazardous Building Materials Assessment on the buildings; and develop Opinions of Probable Cost to remediate the contaminated areas.
-The Summary of Findings is an overview of the assessment results.
-The assessment began in 2015 and concluded October 2017.
+Old Saybrook received a Brownfields Assessment Grant from the CT Department of Economic and Community Development (DECD) to conduct a study of the existance and extent of environmental contamination on nine former industrial properties centrally located along Mariner's Way.
+The assessment began in 2015 and concluded in October 2017.